Dr. Isabel L. Colman

 As first author

-Evidence for compact binary systems around Kepler red giants, August 2017
+Evidence for compact binary systems around Kepler red giants, MNRAS, August 2017

 +